vipra17/recipeCrudApp/README.md

 # RecipeCrudApp
 This application is used to view, add and delete recipes.

-It has been developed using Angular 11
+It has been developed using Angular 11 and bootstrap for styling.
+It is a responsive application.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.